CUCyber/presentations/networking/firewall.md

 * Cisco
 * Palo Alto
-* have terminal interface
+* Have terminal interface
-* most have gui interfaces
+* Most have gui interfaces
-* gui interfaces are slower and may not lend themselves to more advanced configurations
+* Gui interfaces are slower and may not lend themselves to more advanced configurations

 ## Other